VEuPathDB/mapveu/docs/map/architecture/components.md

 ![screenshot](images/filter-legend.png)

 The legend in MapVEu 1.0 went through several iterations.
-It started being simply a legend panel to show the colour scheme.
+It started being simply a legend panel to show the colour scheme for the currently active filter field.
 Colours are always going to be tricky because you users can distinguish max 20 (and that's pushing it).
 Grey shades are used for the remainder.
 The "default colors" in MapVEu 1.0 are not simply assigned to the 20 most populous categories.
 There is an algorithm to distribute the colours across the globe (and there was a separate AJAX request to get the data for this, e.g. smplPalette, abndPalette etc), which prevented Africa having all the colours (because most data was there).
 Nowadays the USA would hog all the colours because the largest numbers of samples are there (e.g. Aedes vexans sensu lato).
 Then we added the "Optimize Colors" functionality and this assigned the 20 colours to the 20 most populous categories in the markers currently on screen (in the current viewport and satisfying all active filters).
 The numbers on the right hand side of the legend were a similarly recent addition, as were the sorting options.

 The legend has always been a filter, by which we mean that when you click on a category name, it adds a filter for that category.